Carson Wentz Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Season Stats

-- He's also helped out on the ground, with 120 rushing yards (12.0 ypg) on 33 carries with one rushing touchdown.
+- He also has 120 rushing yards on 33 carries (with one touchdown), averaging 12.0 yards per game.

-- The Colts, who rank eighth in the NFL in points scored, have attempted a pass 55.8% of the time while opting for the ground attack 44.2% of the time.
+- The Colts have thrown the football in 55.8% of their plays from scrimmage this year while staying on the ground 44.2% of the time.
+This offensive attack ranks eighth in the NFL in points scored.

-- Wentz has thrown 38 passes in the red zone this season, 36.5% of his team's red zone plays.
+- Wentz accounts for 36.5% of his team's red zone plays, with 38 of his 334 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Wentz's matchup with the Bills.